Kafka Consumer CLI Tutorial

 If messages do not appear in order, remember that the order is at the partition level, not at the topic level.

 We won't repeat this one enough.
 To read all historical messages

 To display messages in a particular format (example below to display keys)

 To pass in any consumer property, such as the

 By default a random consumer group ID is chosen, but you can override it with this option.
 See the demo in the Kafka Consumers in Group CLI Tutorial.

 If you want to only consume from a specific partition.

 By default, the console consumer will show only the value of the Kafka record.
 Using this command you can show both the key and value.

 More properties are available such as:

-Using Conduktor you can consume data from Kafka from any specific topic, partitions, offsets within the partitions, you can consume infinitely or just a defined amount, export the data to CSV, filter the result set, and way more!
+Conduktor Platform can consume data from Kafka from any specific topic, partitions, or offsets within the partitions; you can consume infinitely or just a defined amount; export the data to CSV; filter the result set; and way more!
+Try it now!